Shop and Save on Georgia Health Insurance

 Georgia PPO vs. EPO vs. HMO: Which Plan Type Is Right for You?

 Georgia’s three main plan network types for 2026 are PPO, EPO, and HMO.
-The only individual market PPO is Alliant.
-EPOs (offered by Ambetter, Cigna, and Oscar) provide in-network-only coverage with no referrals.
-HMOs, offered by Kaiser, Anthem, UHC, and others, require a primary care physician and referrals.
-For most Georgians, the real decision is between an Ambetter EPO and an Alliant PPO, with a premium difference of $80–$120 per month.
+PPOs allow out-of-network care at a higher cost share.
+EPOs (the Ambetter and Oscar model) provide in-network-only coverage.
+HMOs require a primary care physician and referrals; Kaiser Permanente’s HMO is only available in Atlanta metro.
+For most Georgians outside Atlanta, the decision is EPO vs. PPO, the premium difference is $80–$120 per month.

 Specialist referral required No No Yes

-On-exchange / subsidy eligible Yes (on-exchange option available) Yes Yes
+On-exchange / subsidy eligible Aetna and Cigna: yes; BCBS GA: no Yes Yes

 Compare Georgia PPO Plans at Your Income Level